sarahrose26/wdandcomputerprinciplesfall18/final.md

 The questions will address the topics we've covered in class up until now, both theoretical and technical.
 For part of the exam, you will be asked to look at HTML/CSS/Javascript code and answer questions about it.

 Exam questions are pulled from previous lectures, so please review lecture notes, your in-class notes, and the affiliated readings for each class.
+Anything we have covered in class this semester is fair game for the exam.

 Topics to review in preparation: